-You and your parish should agree on the extent to which it will pay for these expenses.
+You and your parish council should agree on the extent to which it will pay for these expenses.
 The following guidelines are recommended:

-- the parish pays for a portion of your electricity and gas expenses if your residence is used for parish business - the parish pays your telephone expenses for line rental and parish calls - the parish pays your hospitality expenses where a clear ministry of hospitality is exercised - the parish pays an agreed amount for your books and conferences where these costs clearly relate to your ministry - the parish provides the computer and office equipment required for your duties
+- the parish pays for a portion of your electricity and gas expenses if your residence is used for parish business - the parish pays your telephone expenses for line rental and parish calls and any internet services - the parish pays your hospitality expenses where a clear ministry of hospitality is exercised - the parish pays an agreed amount for your books and conferences where these costs clearly relate to your ministry - the parish provides the computer software and hardware and office equipment required for your duties

-Guidelines for making these payments The parish can pay the agreed expenses directly and then be reimbursed by you for any personal expenses.
-Alternatively you can pay the agreed expenses and then be reimbursed by the parish into an MEA.
+Guidelines for making these payments

+The parish can pay the agreed expenses directly and then be reimbursed by you for any personal expenses.
+Alternatively, you can pay the expense directly and then be reimbursed the agreed amount by the parish from an MEA.

-The direct payment or reimbursement of expenses is tax-free.
+The direct payment or reimbursement of expenses is tax-free

-The parish may determine to pay you an agreed allowance for these expenses.
+The parish council may determine to pay you an agreed allowance for these expenses.
 This allowance is taxable, and PAYG deductions usually need to be made.
 However, you may be able to claim deductions for any expenses you incur.